James Hinton (surgeon): Writings

-His career as an author started in 1856 with papers on physiological and ethical subjects to the Christian Spectator; and in 1859 he published Man and his Dwellingplace.
-A series of papers entitled "Physiological Riddles," in the Cornhill Magazine, afterwards published as Life in Nature (1862), as well as another series entitled Thoughts on Health (1871), proved his aptitude for popular scientific exposition.
-His specialist field of aural surgery was the subject of An Atlas of the membrana tympani with descriptive text; being illustrations of diseases of the ear (1874), and Questions of Aural Surgery (1874).
+His career as an author started in 1856 with papers on physiological and ethical subjects to the Christian Spectator; and in 1859 he published Man and his Dwellingplace, which deals with the relation of science to religion.
+It was re-issued in 2009 by Cambridge University Press.

+A series of papers entitled "Physiological Riddles," in the Cornhill Magazine, afterwards published as Life in Nature (1862), as well as another series entitled Thoughts on Health (1871), proved his aptitude for exposition of popular science.
+His specialist field of surgery on the inner ear was the subject of An Atlas of the membrana tympani with descriptive text; being illustrations of diseases of the ear (1874), and Questions of Aural Surgery (1874).
 In addition to the works already mentioned, he was the author of The Mystery of Pain (1866) and The Place of the Physician (1874).
 On account of their fresh and vigorous discussion of many of the important moral and social problems of the times his writings had a wide circulation on both sides of the Atlantic.

 He was also a radical advocate of polygamous relationships, and according to his wife, had once remarked to her: "Christ was the saviour of Men but I am the saviour of Women and I don't envy him a bit."
 The notoriety of his writings on polygamy led to accusations in polite society of actual immorality leading to a renunciation of them just before he died.

 His Life and Letters, edited by Ellice Hopkins, with an introduction by Sir WW Gull, appeared in 1878 but overlooked references to polygamy.
 Some philosophical writings were published posthumously, edited by his wife Margaret and sister-in-law Caroline Haddon.
 The polygamous aspects led to a campaign to discredit him, fronted especially by a group of London radicals, The Men and Women's Club, founded in 1885 to discuss matters of gender and sexuality.
 Its success led to the discrediting too of his son, Charles Howard, whose bigamy was attributed to his father's theories.
 In 1887, Charles Howard and Mary Ellen Boole, the eldest daughter of George Boole and Mary Everest, exiled their family to Japan.